djmcgill/dominions-5-status/README.md

 To run in docker:
 - Make a folder on the host called "resources" containing the `token` file as before.
 This is also where the db file will be created.
-- Run the command: `docker run -it -d --restart unless-stopped -v /foo/bar/resources:/usr/src/myapp/resources eu.gcr.io/dom-5-status/dom-5-status`
+- Run the command: `docker run -it -d --restart unless-stopped -v /home/dmcgill9071/dom-5-bot/resources:/usr/src/myapp/resources --log-opt max-size=10m --log-opt max-file=5 eu.gcr.io/dom-5-status/dom-5-status` except replace `/home/dmcgill9071/dom-5-bot/resources` with the location of your resource folder.

 ## Commands:
 n.b. server alias is optional, defaults to channel name.